kytulendu/wine-patch/README.md

 # Patches Lists

+- 0001_wine-esync.patch

+wine esync patch rev. ce79346

+- 0002_staging-config.patch

+Toggle upstream CSMT implementation patch from https://github.com/wine-staging/wine-staging/pull/60

+...

+- 0009_Update_OpenCL.patch

+Update wine OpenCL pass-thought to OpenCL 2.1.

-- 0001-Added-support-for-Win-1-and-2-applications.patch
+- 0010-Added-support-for-Win-1-and-2-applications.patch

 This is a patch file version of https://github.com/TransmissionZero/Wine

 This patch add support for Windows 1.x and 2.x applications.

-- 0002-Add-OleIsCurrentClipboard-stub.patch
+- 0011-Add-OleIsCurrentClipboard-stub.patch

 This patch add OleIsCurrentClipboard stub, this make application like Microsoft Word 6.0 Thai Edition not crash when accessing clipboard.

-- xxxx_winevdm_*.patch
+- 01xx_winevdm_*.patch

-This patch is from the winevdm project (wine on Windows) rev. 8dbcdfc22ccbad366d0b4e482bb2c1244130e5cf, which can be found at https://github.com/otya128/winevdm
+This patch is from the winevdm project (wine on Windows) rev. 8dbcdfc2, which can be found at https://github.com/otya128/winevdm